 The former Graeme Stewart Public School Building, designed by noted architect Dwight Perkins, was built in 1906 with a compatible addition to the south added in 1940.
 The building exhibits a wide horizontal composition that is characteristic of the Prairie School movement with Renaissance Revival stylistic details.
 The developer transformed the decommissioned CPS building into residential units, including amenities such as roof decks, balconies, and terraces.
 Work to rejuvenate the building included a new roof, masonry cleaning and repair, and a fully restored cornice.
 New compatible windows and doors were inserted on primary and secondary elevations to accommodate new rental units and provide accessibility.
 Portions of the rear of the building were converted into parking.
 This project serves as an excellent example of how civic building and architecture can be reused in a community.
 Stewart School and other closed Chicago Public School buildings were Chicago 7 Most Endangered in 2014

 First Baptist Congregational Church, 1613 W. Washington Street

 Recipient: First Baptist Congregational Church

-Although it survived the Great Chicago Fire, a small, narrow finial at the First Baptist Church of Chicago was toppled in the blizzard of 2011 and was destroyed.
-The church explored options to replicate the steeple and proposed a new lightweight version constructed of Fiberglass Reinforced Plastic (FRP) to recreate the stone coursing, color and texture.
+Originally known as the Union Park Congregational Church, the church was constructed in 1869 and survived the Great Chicago Fire.
+During the blizzard of 2011, a small, narrow finial at the First Baptist Church of Chicago was toppled and destroyed.
+The church explored options to replicate the steeple and proposed a new lightweight version constructed of Fiberglass Reinforced Plastic to recreate the stone coursing, color and texture.
 In 2017 the new spire was lifted into place and fixed to the historic church, restoring the roofline to its original form.
 Today, the church remains a cornerstone in its community, and a valuable example of the appropriate use of substitute material on a historic property.